auth0/docs/articles/quickstart/spa/angularjs/02-custom-login.md

 The service has several other utility methods that are necessary to complete authentication transactions.

-* The `handleParseHash` method is necessary for redirect-based authentication transactions which, in this example, include `signup` and `loginWithGoogle`.
+* The `handleParseHash` method is necessary to get the authentication result from the URL in redirect-based authentication transactions.
 This method needs to be called when the app starts so that the authentication result (which comes back in the hash of a redirection) is properly handled.
 * The `logout` method removes the user's tokens from local storage which effectively logs them out of the application.
 * The `setUser` method takes an authentication result object and sets the access token and ID token values into local storage
 * The `isAuthenticated` method checks for the user's authentication state based on the `id_token`'s expiry time.